top (1K)

 Building a gyrocopter from a kit takes few months and follows the same logic as building an ultralight airplane.
 And as you guessed, you can build an ultralight experimental gyrocopter yourself by using only gyrocopter plans.

 Because of the lower popularity of the autogyros it's much harder to find good gyrocopter plans than good ultralight airplane plans.
 One of the popular models is Benson Gyrocopter but its plans are not sold on any official site - just "by hand".
 One cheap autogyro can be build from the plans at Vortech Online although I have no information how good it is.
-For sure it seems to be cute and a really budget solution.
+For sure it seems to be a nice and really budget solution.

 If you are selling gyrocopter plans, please contact us or comment here to let us know.